New Zealand to reopen from April 30 for fully vaccinated travelers

 Restrictions on the movement of people have had serious implications on Travel and businesses.
 Economy of many countries depend on tourism and restrictions of this nature had an adverse effect on them.

-Reuters says the South Pacific country had the advantage of its geographic isolation.
+The South Pacific country had the advantage of its geographic isolation.
 It enforced some of the tightest pandemic restrictions that helped it to limit the spread of the virus.
 It also ensured that its economy recovered faster than many of its peers.
 However, in view of an outbreak of the highly contagious Delta variant, it had to change its strategy.
-In December last year there was a proposal to start air travel bubble between New Zealand and Australia in 2021.

 Fully vaccinated international travelers can enter New Zealand